Structural thermokinetic modelling: Results

-As we saw, chemical noise can show both extremes: high-frequency noise tends to portray the local neighbourhood of the source reaction, while low-frequency is as extended as the stationary flux modes.
-The theorems of MCA \cite{Heinrich1996} yield another link between local structure and global behaviour: the sum of control coefficients along a stationary flux is determined by the network structure (summation theorem), while the control coefficients around metabolites are constrained by the local elasticities (connectivity theorem).
-Thus, network structures shape the dynamics, but only together with the elasticities, which can be explored by elasticity sampling.
+\co{EDIT Another way to relate (network-wide) metabolic behaviour to (local) network structure and kinetics is given by the summation and connectivity theorems of MCT \cite{Heinrich1996}: the control coefficients along a stationary flux distribution (which only depend on network structure, but not on kinetics) must have a fixed sumsum , while the control coefficients around metabolites are constrained by local elasticities (connectivity theorem).
+Thus, the control coefficients are constrained by network structure via the summation theorem, but to know them precisely we need to know the elasticities (in the connectivity theorem) -- which can be explored by STM.}